bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

     - The text content once displayed in column required a lot proportions skills to offer a cohesive visual.
 The actual result is satisfactory but could be improved with more skills and time.

-   ### Design

-  -   ### Website style
-    - The game is a single page site with several modals that act as popup windows.
-The style of the website is based 4 rows on 4 columns of cards.
-Above this display two buttons on their side indicator of time and moves on the top a title.
-The design should be simple and let the user to play without any distractions.
-It is designed as a playfull interactive memory game where the user can replay as many times as they wish.
-It might intrigues the user because all pictures are different characters personified by one person, the artist 2Fik.
-The timer of 60 seconds push the excitement of the user to find all pair matched or to beat a score if he has already playded.

--   ### Colour Scheme
-    -  The colour scheme was chosen to be soft and harmonious.

 ## Features